Patton College of Education Professional Internships

 The Patton College of Education is committed to placing teacher candidates in a variety of classroom settings.
 This sometimes requires students to travel outside of the Athens community.
 To help mitigate those travel costs, the Dean is offering two types of travel awards.

 - The Rural/Urban Collaborative Travel Reimbursement - One core value of The Patton College of Education is embracing diversity.
 The Rural/Urban Collaborative is a manifestation of that value.
 It is intended to best prepare teacher candidates for a career in education by fostering a deeper awareness of how to examine, understand, and assess a variety of cultural experiences and issues based on gender, race, social class, and geographic locality.
 The Dean offers a one-time $25 travel award to Athens Campus students who must travel to Columbus City Schools to participate in this experience.

 - Professional Internship Travel Reimbursement- The professional internship, the capstone experience in the teacher education program, requires daily travel to a placement school.
 Some professional interns will be sent to schools outside of the immediate area.
-To ease the cost, the Dean is providing a one-time $50 travel award for interns who must drive more than 30 miles to reach their placement sites.
+To ease the cost, the Dean is providing a one-time $50 travel award for full-time interns (PI II) who must drive more than 30 miles to reach their placement sites.
+Professional interns who drive more than 40 miles will be provided a one-time $50 travel award during the first semester (PI I), and a one-time $150 travel award during their second semester (PI II).
 The distance is calculated by MapQuest from Patton Hall (formerly McCracken Hall) to the placement school, or for regional campus students, from the professional intern's home to the school site.